-Commercial & Industrial (aka Non-Residential) Subdivision Design
+Section 105-164 - Commercial & Industrial (aka Non-Residential) Subdivision Design

-Prior to making any street improvements or clearing or grading a site planned for development, installing any utilities or selling any parcels, the developer shall submit to the Director of Planning & Zoning for review and recommendation by the Planning Commission and review and final decision by the Board of Commissioners, a plat, showing any combination or subdivision of the proposed lot/s prepared in accordance with these Regulations.
+Prior to making any street improvements or clearing or grading a site planned for development, installing any utilities or selling any parcels, the developer shall submit to the Director of Planning & Zoning for review and recommendation by the Planning Commission and review and final decision by

-- 1. Pre-application review stage. - Before the submission of any plats to the director of planning, the developer must submit a sketch plat showing the proposed development layout of the subdivision.
+1. Pre-application review stage.

+Before the submission of any plats to the director of planning, the developer must submit a sketch plat showing the proposed development layout of the subdivision.
 The developer and director of planning should informally discuss what this chapter requires and what the developer proposes to do.
-This will assist the developer in preparing a residential subdivision plat that meet from the very beginning the intent and standards specified by this chapter so as to reduce undue time and expense in preparing plans that cannot be approved by the planning commission. - 2.
-Application Requirements: - A. Submit seven (7) paper copies and one (1) digital copy of the Plat and supporting data.
+This will assist the developer in preparing a residential subdivision plat that meet from the very beginning the intent and standards specified by this chapter so as to reduce undue time and expense in preparing plans that cannot be approved by the planning commission.

+2. Application Requirements:

+A. Submit seven (7) paper copies and one (1) digital copy of the Plat and supporting data.